 Cannabis Needs to Be Front Line Treatment for Autism Over Anti-Psychotics and SSRIs

-“I had tried to kill myself several times before switching to cannabis.
+I had tried to kill myself several times before switching to cannabis for my then undiagnosed autistic condition.
 This is medicine.
-This is healing.”
+This is healing.

 My name is Wendy, and I spent my entire life suffering from an undiagnosed autistic condition, also undiagnosed Marfan’s Syndrome, Fibromyalgia, and most likely Kyphoscoliotic Ehlers-Danlos Syndrome (Waiting for the genetics test, the wait is two years.)
 I have lived for almost 30 years with almost constant pain and suffering.